 Community-Acquired Pneumonia: Epidemiology, Clinical Assessment, and Diagnostic Work-Up

 Pneumonia is defined as inflammation and consolidation of lung tissue due to an infectious agent (see also Chapter 122).
 Pneumonia that develops outside the hospital is considered community-acquired pneumonia (CAP).
 A clinical definition of pneumonia is two or more of the following symptoms/physical findings: productive cough, purulent sputum, dyspnea or tachypnea (respiratory rate >20 breaths per minute), rigors or chills, pleuritic chest pain in conjunction with a new opacity on chest radiograph.3 Pneumonia developing 72 hours or more after admission to hospital is nosocomial, or hospital acquired.
 There is still some debate as to whether nursing home–acquired pneumonia (NHAP) should be considered community-acquired or nosocomial pneumonia.
 In recent years, the concept of healthcare-associated pneumonia (HCAP) has arisen.
-This term was introduced in 2005 to recognize ...
+This term was introduced in 2005 ...